fallandar/cysmotifsearcher/README.md

 # cysmotifsearcher
 Cysmotif searcher

-Written by Andrey Shelenkov, Vavilov Institute of General Genetics, Russian Academy Of Sciences (www.vigg.ru) and Central Reseach Institute of Epidemiology (www.crie.ru).<br>
+Written by Andrey Shelenkov, Central Reseach Institute of Epidemiology (www.crie.ru).<br>
 Last update to the program package was made on December 11, 2019.
 Current version is 3.3.1.<br>Made avaialble in github on November 12, 2017.
 <p>
  data1K folder contains the results of pipeline running on transcriptomes from 1kP project (https://sites.google.com/a/ualberta.ca/onekp/ , see https://doi.org/10.3390/antibiotics9020060 for the paper describing this analysis)